New Sleep Disruption Widget:

 Why Track Sleep Disruption?

 Health research shows that the degree to which sleep is disrupted is an important indicator of sleep quality, independent of the amount of total sleep achieved.
 Measures of sleep disruption have been found to increase with older age and greater body mass index.
 Higher levels of sleep disruption have been linked to impaired waking performance, reduced mental flexibility, increased daytime sleepiness, and worsened mood.
-Long-term studies among the older populations have linked higher sleep disruption to a faster rate of cognitive decline and increased risk of developing cognitive impairments in the the years ahead.
+Long-term studies among the older populations have linked higher sleep disruption to a faster rate of cognitive decline and increased risk of developing cognitive impairments in the years ahead.